breadyTM/.github/profile/README.md

 </p>

 <p align="left">
-  🦄 Linguagens: **I created this organization so i can switch projects im not actively updating to here.**
+  🚽 Info: **I created this organization so i can switch projects im not actively updating to here.**
 </p>

 <p align="left">